Glossary of Formal Languages and Compilation

 Denotation

 the mathematical value (function, set, etc.) associated with an expression.
-Noted e for expression e.
+Noted $\llbracket e \rrbracket$ for expression $e$.

 → See L7